-A bone-in chuck roast is a cut of beef that comes from the shoulder area of a cow and includes a portion of the shoulder bone.
-Leaving the bone in a chuck roast adds flavor.
-Chuck roasts are most often braised to bring out their flavor and lend tenderness to the dish.
-Bone-in chuck roast can be paired with a side of steamed vegetables and a baked potato to create a delicious, nutritious meal that supplies many essential vitamins and minerals.
+Chuck roast is a cut of beef that comes from the shoulder area of the cow and includes a portion of the shoulder bone, which many people decide to leave in for extra flavor.
+Chuck roasts are most often braised, as this cooking method lends the most flavor and tenderness to the dish.

 Read more: How Much Protein Is Right For You?

 How to Prep Bone-In Chuck Roast Before Cooking

 After you buy your bone-in chuck roast, it's important to store the meat properly to ensure freshness and safety for consumption.
 Once you return home from the grocery store, refrigerate the beef immediately and use it within five days, as recommended per the USDA.
 Before you refrigerate your beef, place it in a sealed container or plastic bag to prevent any leakage onto other foods in your fridge.

 Before you cook, season your chuck roast according to preference — simply sprinkling your meat with salt and black pepper is a safe and tasty bet!
 If you decide to marinate your beef, make sure to do so in the fridge for up to five days in a sealed container.